ga4gh-discovery/ga4gh-service-registry/README.md

 ### How do you model hierarchies and networks?

 While there's no inherent support for structure within a group of services exposed by the registry, a service registry can list other service registries amongst its services.
 It is then the responsibility of the client to crawl through the graph to discover all the services available in the network.
-Alternatively, ou can perform such crawling in your implementation of the service registry server.
+Alternatively, you can perform such crawling in your implementation of the service registry server.
 While this eases the burden on the client, it comes at the cost of losing the structure of the network, and maintaining the list of services in sync across registries.

 ## Contributors